 Over the course of the year, the Secretariat significantly reduced the time required to sign and launch new grants in 2005, signing Round 4 grants an average of 34 days faster than grants from the previous three rounds.
-Nevertheless, it has continued to strive for greater efficiency in this process and at the end of the year intro-
+Nevertheless, it has continued to strive for greater efficiency in this process and at the end of the year introduced a new tool to streamline the assessments of its PRs, a central and often lengthy aspect of the signing process.